GolangKazan/golangconf2019-challenge/README.md

 Pull Requests are accepted until 23:59 of September 30 (Moscow time).

+If there are less than 5 participants, we can't grant any gifts, therefore, invite your friends!

 <hr>

 For a post there are several things to be considered: